-Indeed, most income tax experts advise us to take advantage of a tax-planning strategy that provides more take-home pay over the course of a year as opposed to a big refund once a year.
+Indeed, most income tax experts advise us to take advantage of a tax-planning strategy that provides more take-home pay over the course of a year as opposed to a large annual refund.
 The conventional wisdom is that it’s better to increase your federal income tax withholding exemptions, which then results in higher take-home pay, which can then be invested in an interest-bearing savings account.

 The fact is, most of us don’t get that much dough back from Uncle Sam to make a difference.
 For this reason I prefer to get a tax refund at the end of the year.
 If you carry no credit card debt and have your bills under control, then you may want to consider getting a refund too.

 How much extra cash do you stand to lose each year by letting the tax man hold it?

 Well, in 2014 the average US federal tax refund was about $2,831.
 With that in mind, using an online tax calculator, let’s assume you adjust your withholding allowance on your W-4 form to avoid a refund.
 If you placed that $2,831 into a one-year CD — where rates currently average about 1.1% — your cash would earn $31.
 Big deal.
 In essence, that $31 represents the opportunity cost of having a forced savings account.